Should My Small Business Be a Corporation or an LLC?

 - C-Corp

-At CSI, we offer a range of advice topics in our monthly meetings.
-When it comes to business entities, we can advise on their unique tax benefits and consequences.
-However, since we’re not lawyers and cannot practice law, we will not advise on legalities behind the LLC legal structure.
-If you would like to discuss legal structures, we can refer you to a qualified attorney!
+At CSI, we offer a range of advice topics.
+When it comes to entities, we can advise on their unique tax benefits and consequences.
+However, since we’re not lawyers and cannot practice law, we won't advise on legalities behind the LLC legal structure.
+If you'd like to discuss legal structures, we can refer you to a qualified attorney!

 With so many options to choose from, things can get confusing.
 Now that you’ve seen our breakdown of what corporations are, what LLCs are, and the differences between entity types and legal structures, you have a better understanding of if a corporation, LLC, or even both are good options for your business.